How to add images to Excel worksheet programmatically in Flutter ?

 Step 1: Create a new Flutter application project.

-- Open Visual Studio Code (After installing the Dart and Flutter extensions as stated in this setup editor page)
+- Open Visual Studio Code (after installing the Dart and Flutter extensions as stated on this setup editor page).

 - Click View -> Command Palette…